Skip to content

 Advanced Configuration: Registry and GPO

-In a business environment, administrators use Group Policy (GPO) to enforce screen savers across all company computers.
-This is found under User Configuration > Administrative Templates > Control Panel > Personalization.
+To adjust screen savers via the Registry, go to 🗝️HKEY_CURRENT_USER\Control Panel\Desktop and you can modify the ScreenSaveActive and ScreenSaveTimeOut keys.
+In a business setting, administrators often use Group Policy (GPO) to enforce screen saver settings across all company computers.
+You’ll find this option under User Configuration > Administrative Templates > Control Panel > Personalization.

 Troubleshooting: Why is the screen saver missing or not working?